How to figure out the most important thing in your life (and act on it)

 Get rid of losing trade-offs

-Stephen Covery, author of The 7 Habits Of Highly Effective People once said "The main thing is to keep the main thing the main thing."
+Stephen Covey, author of The 7 Habits Of Highly Effective People once said "The main thing is to keep the main thing the main thing."
 In other words, act based on what's the most important thing in your life.

 So, the first step in eliminating losing trade-offs is to define the most important thing in your life.
 There are many guides and steps you can find on the internet.
 What I'm about to show you may sound like a hybrid (or an abomination if you're a purist) of a few you may find online.